 2 Tablespoons oil

-Start by grating your carrots.
+Start by grating your fresh carrots.
 I buy lots of carrots at once, then shred them with my Cuisinart food processor, and freeze them in 3 cup increments.
 (It's not coincidence that I package my carrots in the amount needed to make my very favorite carrot cake recipe.)
-So to make things easy, I created this carrot cake pancake recipe to work with 3 cups of carrots, too.
+So to make things easy, I created this carrot cake pancake recipe to work with 3 cups of grated carrots, too.

 My first attempt at these pancakes resulted in pancakes with rather crunchy carrots inside.
 Pancakes cook so quickly that the carrots weren't getting soft enough if I put them in raw, so I decided to saute the carrots with two tablespoons of butter before adding them to the batter.
-Cook for about five minutes over medium heat, until the carrots are soft.
+Cook the carrots for about five minutes over medium heat, until the carrots are soft.

 How to Cook Carrot Cake Pancakes:

 - These pancakes, since they have more sugar than standard pancakes, need to be cooked a little bit cooler than a standard pancake recipe, at around 300 degrees rather than 350.
+You don't want a hot skillet--more of a medium-hot one.

 I like them best just topped with butter.
 The slight sweetness of the pancake is plenty for me.